 With today’s ability to instantly communicate via the airways, Internet, and print media, one can quickly find so much information about Freemasonry.
 Some of the information is accurate, some is not, but it is difficult for most people to distinguish one from the other.
 However, it isn’t the good information that this presentation will concern itself with—it is the misinformation.

 Misinformation or outright lies about Freemasonry are just incredible.
 Indeed, we suspect that it is more than misinformation; it is disinformation, because many of the purveyors of this nonsense actually know better.
-They fully understand what Freemasonry is about, but they profit from attacking us.
-And the Internet has made the problem worse.
+They fully understand what Freemasonry is about, but they profit from attacking us, and the Internet has made the problem worse.
 In the past, a person had to search hard to find one of these anti-Masonic tracts.
 Today anti-Masonic ranting is just a couple of mouse clicks away.
 The problem is that with so much anti-Masonic material available on the Internet a good deal of this misinformation is believed.

 Many Masons get right onto the Grand Lodge and other related sites, and never see this misinformation, but it is out there.
-And many non-Masons are as likely to stumble across the anti-Masonic sites and read the incorrect information about Freemasonry as they are to visit the sites that can provide them accurate information.
+Many non-Masons are as likely to stumble across the anti-Masonic sites and read the incorrect information about Freemasonry as they are to visit the sites that can provide them accurate information.
 Worse yet, they often cannot distinguish the good information from the bad, the truth from the lies.

 In this presentation, we will expose you to some of scurrilous charges levied against the Fraternity and some of the lies that keep getting repeated—in the language our critics use.
-Surprisingly, many of the criticisms about Freemasonry are contradictory: some say we are antireligious while others are busy criticizing us for being a religion.
+Surprisingly, many of the criticisms about Freemasonry are contradictory: some say we are anti-religious while others are busy criticizing us for being a religion.

 So let us begin.
-We will present you a dialogue between a person that is considering membership in the Fraternity and has searched through the Internet and other information sources for information.
+We will present you a dialogue between a person that is considering membership in the Fraternity and has searched through the Internet and other sources for information.
 In his search, the potential applicant has happened upon information concerning the Fraternity that is of concern and could prevent the applicant from having any further interest in the Fraternity.
 The potential applicant has arranged a meeting with a Freemason to discuss some of these issues.

 Hi John – I’m glad you agreed to meet with me this afternoon.
 I must tell you that I was excited about joining the Freemasons after our discussion the other day.
 I did some internet research to find out more information.
 But, I found some stuff that is quite troubling and thought you might be able to explain some of what I am reading about Freemasonry.

 Sure, I’d be glad to help you better understand what you might have read.
 You do understand that there is a great deal of misinformation out there on the Internet.
 There are no controls on what people can put on an Internet site.
-And some of what you may read will appear to have research citations and references to respected published information.
+Also, some of what you may read will appear to have research citations and references to respected published information.
 But sometimes these cites and quotations are wholly out of context or are just plain falsifications that have been perpetuated over the decades and still persist.
 So what is your first question?